calebfoss/p5-marker/README.md

 ### Conditions

-Because pointy brackets (< >) and ampersands (&) may not be used in an XML attribute's value, Marker uses the following escape sequences instead:
+Because pointy brackets (< >) and ampersands (&) may not be used in an XML property's value, Marker uses the following escape sequences instead:
 |escape sequence|replaces
 |--|--